 - Each new poem should start on a new page

-- Submission should be previously unpublished
+- The book should be previously unpublished

-- Do not include your name anywhere on the actual manuscript; if your name appears within the body of the text, please omit it or black it out
+- Do not include your name anywhere on the actual manuscript; if your name appears within the body of the text, please omit it or black it out (first name is fine, but last name must be omitted)

 - You may include a brief bio in the “cover letter” section of Submittable

-- Feel free to include a table of contents
+- Feel free to include a table of contents (This does not count as part of your final page count)

 - Simultaneous submissions permitted